 How Should I Cut Concrete for a Flush-Mount Lift?

 VERY IMPORTANT: This article is meant as a guideline, not a step-by-step tutorial.
-DO NOT use these steps to replace manual instructions, nor do they constitute specific directions for any lift in particular.
-However, this article is useful as a general guide and may help you prepare for the delivery and installation of your new BendPak flush-mount lift.
+DO NOT use these steps to replace the instructions in the user manual, nor do they constitute specific directions for any lift in particular.
+However, this article is useful as a general guide and may help you prepare for the delivery and installation of your new BendPak flush-mount scissor lift.

 Three Steps to Lifting Freedom

-Every mid-rise and full-rise lift user manual comes with instructions for concrete prep.
+Every scissor lift user manual comes with instructions for concrete prep.
 Each lift is different, but there are a few basic steps to follow once you know the dimensions of the lift's platforms.

 Step 1: Get the measurements of the lift platforms